ShireeshPyreddy/ASCIIArtAlchemy/README.md

 The Stochastic ASCII Art Generator is an innovative project that harnesses the power of BingAI's Prompt Engineering to create mesmerizing ASCII art.
 With each run of the program, a new piece of art emerges, all sharing the same captivating theme and style.

+## Prompts Used

+To give you insight into the generation of the captivating ASCII art, I've compiled a collection of the prompts used to create it.
+To access the prompts, please refer to the PDF document titled **Stochastic-Ascii-Prompts.pdf**.
+You can download the PDF by clicking [here](https://github.com/ShireeshPyreddy/ASCIIArtAlchemy/blob/main/Stochastic-Ascii-Prompts.pdf).

+Feel free to explore the prompts and experiment with your own variations to unlock the full potential of the Stochastic ASCII Art Generator.
+I encourage you to share your unique creations and discoveries with the community!

 ## Key Features
 - **Human-Driven Design:** Every artwork reflects the artistic touch of the developer (myself), ensuring a harmonious blend of human intelligence and AI brilliance.